nparcollet/cookie/README.md

 environment through the shell will be discarded once you exit it.
 This guarantee that the system will remain sanitized, and one can freely experiment there.

-# QUICKSTART

-Let's get to it.
-Below is a sequence of command that will allow you to generate a firmware and to install it on an sdcard:

-> cookie create rpi3b webserver
-> cookie merge
-> cookie deploy /dev/sdb

-After that, simply put the sdcard in your board and you are good to go.
-This is of course very minimalist and just to give you a taste of what can be done.
-A more complete documentation is available below and explain the ins and outs of the cookie environment.

 # GUIDES

 [Command Line Reference](docs/CMDLINE.md)